-One unusual death happened in May of 1875.
+One unusual death in the Victorian Era happened in May of 1875.
 A miser between 60 and 70 years of age named Samuel Whitehead was found dead and there seemed to be no real reason for it.
 He lived for many years in Birmingham in a tenement off Moor Street and had been a recluse ever since his mother died twelve years earlier when she burned to death under rather mysterious circumstances.
 When Whitehead was found, according to newspapers:

 “The house was in a most dilapidated and filthy condition, never having been cleaned since his mother’s death.
 The charred fragments of the dress which she was wearing when burned were to be seen upon the floor of a lower room.
 The paper was torn from the walls in every room, and in many parts the plaster had fallen.
 The ceiling of the attic was broken, the tiles being exposed, and at one end a portion of the roof had fallen in.”